waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **2F Western Barrier:** The switch at (2, 17) is empty, but the barrier is already cleared.
 This puzzle is solved.

 ## Current Puzzle: Victory Road 1F
-- **Key Insight #1 (Misinterpretation):** I previously misinterpreted the output of the `landmass_analyzer`.
-The tool correctly identified that the western and eastern ground-floor areas are **two separate, disconnected landmasses**.
-- **Key Insight #2 (The True Path):** The only way to progress from the entrance (western landmass) to the ladder at (2, 2) is to use the elevated platforms.
-The path involves going up steps (e.g., at (6, 14)), traversing the platform, and using a one-way drop to reach the northern ground area where the ladder is.
+- **Key Insight (The True Path):** The `landmass_analyzer` has confirmed that the entire floor is one interconnected landmass.
+The path to the ladder at (2, 2) is possible from my current location.
+My `pathfinder` tool's logic is flawed.
-- **Key Insight #3 (The Trap):** Pushing the western boulder at (3, 11) is a trap that blocks the path to the ladder.
-The solution is to leave it alone.
-The boulder puzzle on this floor is not required to reach the exit ladder.
+- **Hypothesis:** The path involves using the steps at (6, 14) or (8, 8) to navigate between ground and elevated platforms.
 - **Current Plan:**
+    1. Fix the `pathfinder` tool by replacing its faulty traversal logic with the simpler, proven logic from the `landmass_analyzer`.
-    1. Navigate from the current position to the ladder at (2, 2) via the elevated platforms.
+    2. Use the repaired tool to find the correct path to the ladder at (2, 2).

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)